Roy Horn of magician duo 'Siegfried & Roy' dies with COVID-19 | DW | 09.05.2020

 He met Fischbacher while working as a steward on a cruise ship, and the duo worked together on magic tricks and animal stunts.

 In 1967 the duo went to Las Vegas.
-Almost two decades later they inked a million-dollar deal to perform at the Mirage Hotel in the casino city.
+Almost two decades later they inked a million-dollar deal to perform at the Mirage Hotel.

 "Roy was a fighter his whole life including during these final days," Fischbacher said in a statement.
 He thanked the staff that worked to treat Horn.